 The majority of patients with coxsackievirus-induced hand, foot, and mouth disease are treated as outpatients, but those who have CNS involvement may require admission for close monitoring.
 These patients often require imaging studies of the brain to guide treatment and recovery.
 Infants may develop dehydration, especially if they develop painful oral ulcers and may require Intravenous hydration.
 Admission is highly recommended in any infant with hand, foot, and mouth disease who shows signs of severe disease and lethargy.
 The virus is shed in the stools for a few weeks; hence, patients should be educated about hand washing and maintenance of good personal hygiene.

 Cases of HFMD are on the rise and clinicians need to know how to make the diagnosis.
-Because many recent cases have involved the brain, a multidisciplinary team that includes a neurologist, internist and an infectious disease expert should be involved.
+Because many recent cases have involved the brain, an interprofessional team that includes a neurologist, internist and an infectious disease expert should be involved.
 Patients with signs of encephalitis need to be monitored by the nurses.

 The outcomes for most patients with HFMD are excellent, with full recovery occurring within 7-21 days.